Top Advice from the Entrepreneurs of 2012

 Entrepreneurs by their nature are jacks of all trades.
 But the most successful among them have mastered trading advice on how to succeed.

-At Entrepreneur Media's 5th annual Growth Conference in Dallas, entrepreneurs Limor Fried, Jason Lucash and Bryan Silverman were each awarded the publication's top honors and were asked to share some insights with our readers.
+At Entrepreneur magazine's 5th annual Growth Conference in Dallas, entrepreneurs Limor Fried, Jason Lucash and Bryan Silverman were each awarded the publication's top honors and were asked to share some insights with our readers.

 Here's the advice they had for aspiring business owners: